kandelrabin/lab_software_design_methodologies/software_design.md

 #### 4. What are the four pillars of object oriented programming?
 Give a single-sentence description of each.

+The four pillars of OOP are inheritance, polymorphism, encapsulation and abstraction.

+- **Inheritance**: It is the ability to create a class (sub class) from existing class (super class) where the sub class inherits all properties of the super class.
+- **Polymorphism**: It is the ability of an object to take on multiple forms.
+- **Encapsulation**: It is the process of hiding the attributes inside a class to prevent unauthorised access to them.
+- **Abstraction**: It is the process of showing only the essential functionality to the user and hiding implementation details.

 #### 5. What is the strategy pattern?
 How would its implementation differ between a functional and object oriented system?

 #### 6. Imagine your development team is creating a new online payment system.
 In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
 Which design methodology would you suggest following?
 Give some justification for your decision.